rlueder/isbn-bisac-tools/README.md

   - Use quotes around arguments with spaces
   - In Windows command prompt, use double quotes
   - In PowerShell, escape special characters (e.g., `^&`)
+  - If no output appears when using `-v`, `--version`, or `--help`, make sure you're using version 0.3.3 or later

 ## Contributing